This integration is powered by Singer's Google CloudSQL MySQL tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 - In the Table Settings page:

 Repeat this process for every table you want to replicate.

-- Click the Finalize Your Selections button to save your data selections.
+- Click the Finalize Your Selections button at the bottom of the page to save your data selections.

 Initial and historical replication jobs

-After you finish setting up CloudSQL MySQL, its Sync Status may show as Pending on either the Stitch Dashboard or in the Integration Details page.
+After you finish setting up Google CloudSQL MySQL, its Sync Status may show as Pending on either the Stitch Dashboard or in the Integration Details page.

 For a new integration, a Pending status indicates that Stitch is in the process of scheduling the initial replication job for the integration.
 This may take some time to complete.

 If using Anchor Scheduling, an initial replication job may not kick off immediately.
 This depends on the selected Replication Frequency and Anchor Time.
 Refer to the Anchor Scheduling documentation for more information.

 Free historical data loads

 The first seven days of replication, beginning when data is first replicated, are free.
 Rows replicated from the new integration during this time won’t count towards your quota.
 Stitch offers this as a way of testing new integrations, measuring usage, and ensuring historical data volumes don’t quickly consume your quota.